BrunoCavalli/Trabalho_A1_LP/README.md

 8. Boxplot - Association between school localization(Interior or Capital) and avarege score:

+   - 1 = Urbana
+   - 2 = Rural

    ![Boxplot - School Localization](Graphs/boxplot_loc.png)

 9. Boxplot - Association between the type of school (public or private) and the avarege score:

+   - A = Only Public School
+   - B = Only Private School
+   - C = Both Private and Public

    ![Boxplot - School Type](Graphs/boxplot_tipo.png)